 They will grow in most soil types but perform best in rich, free-draining soils so add plenty of organic matter before planting eg compost and bulky aged manures.
 The added organic matter will also help with moisture retention and keep them happier for longer.
-In clay soils add eco-flo gypsum to help improve drainage.
+In clay soils add gypsum to help improve drainage.

-Plant your plant and water in with eco-seaweed to help it establish faster.
+Plant your plant and water in with OCP eco-seaweed to help it establish faster.
 Apply an organic mulch around the soil to suppress weeds and maintain moisture.

 If growing indoors then pot them up into a slightly larger sized pot using a premium quality potting mix.
 Water in with eco-seaweed and position in a bright spot.

 Maintenance and Fertilising Heucheras and Tiarellas

-Every 2-3 weeks mix eco-seaweed and eco-aminogro together and apply either over the foliage or direct to the soil.
+Every 2-3 weeks mix OCP eco-seaweed and OCP eco-aminogro together and apply either over the foliage or direct to the soil.
 Deadhead spent flowers (this will encourage extra flowering) and pull off any dead or tatty leaves.
 Each spring top up the compost and mulch around the base of the plant and add some pelleted organic fertiliser.
 Pretty simple really.

 Plants can be divided every 2-3 years in autumn or late winter if they become congested.
 This will be more noticeable with an indoor potted plant than those growing in a garden bed.

 Pests and Diseases of Heucheras and Tiarellas

 Heucheras are tough little guys that aren’t bothered by many pests and diseases.
-Mealybugs may attack plants but can be treated with a couple of thorough sprays of eco-oil or eco-neem.
+However watch out for the following:

 - Powdery mildew – if this disease appears remove infected leaves and spray with an organic fungicide.
 If the disease continues to be a problem try increasing the air circulation around the plant and avoid wetting leaves when watering.
-Regular applications of eco-seaweed and eco-aminogro will also build strong healthy plants with more disease resistance.
+Regular applications of OCP eco-seaweed and OCP eco-aminogro will also build strong healthy plants with more disease resistance.